Metal Scrap & Recycling Materials Trading License in Dubai: Cost and Requirements

 Dubai's logistics infrastructure is arguably unmatched in the region.
 Jebel Ali Port, one of the world's largest container ports, and Al Maktoum International Airport provide direct access to re-export corridors stretching into Asia, Africa, and Europe.
 For a commodity trader dealing in ferrous and non-ferrous scrap, this connectivity translates directly into faster turnaround times and lower freight costs.

 The regional construction boom and the expansion of Gulf manufacturing sectors continue to generate consistent volumes of industrial scrap, ensuring a reliable supply base for traders operating from the UAE.
-Dubai South Free Zone's proximity to Expo City and major industrial clusters in the emirate further strengthens its appeal as a commercial address for this activity, placing licence holders close to both suppliers and logistics partners.
+Dubai South Free Zone's proximity to Expo City and major industrial clusters in the emirate further strengthens its appeal as a commercial address for this activity, placing license holders close to both suppliers and logistics partners.

 Activity Code 4669.08 specifically authorises the wholesale trading of metal scrap, non-metal waste, and materials designated for recycling.
-Issued as a Trading Licence under the Trading category through Dubai South Business Hub Free Zone, this licence grants the holder the legal right to buy, sell, and re-export a broad range of materials, including ferrous metals such as steel and iron, non-ferrous metals such as aluminium, copper, and brass, along with industrial waste and recyclable raw materials.
+Issued as a Trading License under the Trading category through Dubai South Business Hub Free Zone, this license grants the holder the legal right to buy, sell, and re-export a broad range of materials, including ferrous metals such as steel and iron, non-ferrous metals such as aluminium, copper, and brass, along with industrial waste and recyclable raw materials.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Scrap metal brokers and commodity traders looking to establish a credible UAE base with access to international markets